oschwengers/platon/README.md

 ## Installation
 Platon can be installed/used in 3 different ways.

-Additionally, a separate database must be downloaded which we provide for download as a zipped tarball: https://s3.computational.bio.uni-giessen.de/swift/v1/platon/db.tar.gz
+In addition, a custom database must be downloaded which we provide for download: https://s3.computational.bio.uni-giessen.de/swift/v1/platon/db.tar.gz

 ### GitHub